Smallville season 10: Development

 In March 2010, The CW renewed Smallville for its tenth and final season, which consists of 22 episodes.
 Tom Welling, Erica Durance, Cassidy Freeman, Callum Blue, and Justin Hartley were the only regular cast members from the previous season who were contracted for the tenth season, although Blue was not picked up for the second year of his deal.
-As Allison Mack's contract was reportedly not renewed before the end of season nine, her status was in question, although executive producer Brian Peterson was "very optimistic" that Allison Mack would return.
+As Allison Mack's contract was reportedly not renewed before the end of season nine, her status was in question, although executive producer Brian Peterson was "very optimistic" that Mack would return.

 The studio's official press release was presented two months later and confirmed that Smallville would be remaining at its Friday, 8 p.m. time slot.
 It also revealed that Smallville would be reteaming with Supernatural, a series that was originally slotted just behind Smallville on Thursday nights for four seasons.
 The press release did not list Mack in the list of stars.
 Mack released a statement that month that she would not return as a series regular, but would return for multiple episodes to wind up her storyline, while Peterson stated that, despite her long absence and limited episode count, Mack would remain a series regular.
-Mack said that her hope was that the character of Chloe will hold on to her integrity as the writers closed out her storyline.
+Mack said that her hope was that the character of Chloe Sullivan will hold on to her integrity as the writers closed out her storyline.
 For the actress, watching as her character matured over the years—from sacrificing the things she wanted for the sake of her friends, to finally reaching a point where she can strive to satisfy her own needs and wants—has been important for her.
-Tom Welling, who served as a part-time producer for season nine, was promoted as a full executive producer for season ten.
-Welling was also set to direct two episodes during the season, and Justin Hartley was contracted to direct another episode.
+Welling, who served as a part-time producer for season nine, was promoted as a full executive producer for season ten.
+Welling was also set to direct two episodes during the season, and Hartley was contracted to direct another episode.